weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

 ‎
 ‎You have just verified that the Full Synchronization process migrated Adatum’s on-premises user accounts to the new accepted domain.

-27. Leave your Internet Explorer browser and all tabs open as it will be used in the next lab.
+27. Leave your Edge browser browser and all tabs open as it will be used in the next lab.